Tuesday, December 9, 2008

 Consumption doesnt help economy, savings do!

-This is nonsense.
 Just like consumption by me doesn't help my financial situation, I will be poorer if I consume today, so it goes for the whole society or country.
 Consumption doesn't help; I need to find productive uses of my capital, so I produce more.
-For example, if for $1000 which the Government gives me in Tax rebates, if I go and buy a plastic dinosaur, that hardly helps in me producing more bread (I am a baker by profession).
+For example, if for $1000 which the Government gives me in Tax rebates, if I go and buy a plastic dinosaur to help the producer of plastic dinosaurs, that hardly helps in me producing more bread (I am a baker by profession).
 However, if that $1000 goes towards buying a new storage box for the bread, I can produce more bread.
-More importantly, if I hold on to the $1000 in the bank and do nothing at all; my efficiency of making bread doesn't go down.
+More importantly, if I hold on to the $1000 in the bank and do nothing at all; my efficiency of making bread doesn't go down-and the bank can lend it to someone for more productive purposes, helping everyone.

-A prosperous society is a society which consumes nothing but produces everything in large kquantities.
-Think of Uber robots who dont even need energy to run---they keep producing bread, steel, jewelery, houses, cars, airplanes, etc. in extremely large quantities at 0 cost.
+A prosperous society is a society which consumes nothing but produces everything in large quantities.
+Think of Uber robots who dont even need energy to run---they keep producing bread, steel, jewelry, houses, cars, airplanes, etc. in extremely large quantities at 0 cost.
 That is a rich society.
 Whenever you consume something, you take away from this ideal rich society.

 Just as a man who doesn't spend anything at all, I mean 0, from his salary assures that he will be rich; so does a society or country which spends nothing assures that it will be rich.